CivicSpleen/ambry/doc/README.testing.md

 * test/unit
 * test/regression

-The `python setup.py test` invocation will only run the bundle and function tests.
+The `python setup.py test` invocation will only run the bundle and functional tests.
 There should be another invocation, `python setup.py unitest` to run both the unitests and regression tests.

 ## Test Setup